What does La Tourangelle mean?

 Our other oils – Avocado Oil, Grapeseed Oil, Organic Extra Virgin Olive Oil, Organic Sun Coco, Organic Virgin & Unrefined Coconut Oil, Organic Refined Coconut Oil and Organic Canola Oil – are best stored in a cool, dry place.

-Which type of oil should I use for cooking with high heat?
+Which type of oil should I use for cooking at high heat?

 When it comes to cooking, not all oils are created equal.
 Some oils can handle the heat and some can’t.
 Avocado Oil, Grapeseed Oil, Organic Sun Coco, Organic Refined Coconut Oil, Organic Sunflower Oil are all suitable for high heat.